 Tip 2: Build a Computer

 If you want to be a computer tech then you need to learn how to build a computer from the ground up.
 Even if you don’t have the money, put one together with any spare parts you can find.
 This is a great education in the various components and how a computer is constructed.
 And be sure to install Windows on it after it’s up.
 You will be doing a lot of this when you finally do become a tech.
-For step by step instructions, check out How to Build a Computer.
+I think a great way to really get and stay enthused with the inevitable ‘learning opportunities’ is to have fun, so click on the following link for an ideal book with step-by-step instructions on How to Build Your Own Gaming PC (opens in a new tab).
+This book by Russell Barnes has a lot of really positive reviews.
+I suggest you buy it today as a great gift (dare I say investment?) and enjoyable money-saving project.

 Tip 3: Break Your Computer